 The crowds have noticeably thinned out.
 Through the Sierra a week back it wouldn’t be uncommon to see 30 different people a day.
 Now I’m coming across maybe 5 – 10.

 Walking solo has its ups and downs as well.
-I like the freedom of not being on anyone else’s schedule except mine, doing what I please, when I please.
+I like the freedom of not being on anyone else’s schedule except my own, doing what I please, when I please.
 But it does have some drawbacks to walking with a group.
-For starters you’re on your own and have to entertain yourself, with no one to talk to when walking (although I do walk with others on occasions, just not attached as a group ie. free to come and go).
+For starters you’re on your own you have to entertain yourself.
+With no one to talk to when walking (although I do walk with others on occasions, just not attached as a group ie. free to come and go) it can be hard.
 It’s the tough days that are the hardest.
 You have to motivate yourself to get moving in the morning.
-Moving as a group, the attachment to the group and not wanting to disappoint or the obligations you feel keeps you motivated and moving.
-And when solo on a nasty climb; when you almost twist an ankle; or are generally having a shit day, there is no one to share the pain with or get sympathy from.
-Nether the less I love solo hiking and I really get to know and can push myself.
+Moving as a group, the attachment to the group and not wanting to disappoint or the obligations you feel can keep you motivated and moving forward.
+And when solo on a nasty climb; when you almost twist an ankle; or are generally having a shitty day, there is no one to share the pain with and certainly no sympathy.
+Nethertheless I love solo hiking and I really get to know and can push myself.